 Crackers - many different sizes and types!
 Triscuits are probably the most durable cracker.
 Cracker packs (individually wrapped packages containing 6 "filled" crackers (peanut butter or cheese)); available in bulk, single flavor or varieties.
 There are also small bags of "filled" mini-crackers; for example, mini-Ritz crackers with cheese or peanut butter.
-Small tortillas, pitas, or hard mini-bagels (good for weekend trips, not for long-term treks).
+Tortillas, pitas, or bagels (good for weekend and multiday trips, not for very long-term treks).
 Rice cakes - not a substantial meal item, and also bulky (but light).
 Several flavors available.
-Peanut Butter (beware of peanut allergies!); available in one cup plastic containers and also in squeeze packets (the latter are not commonly stocked at grocery stores).

-Jelly; available in squeezable plastic containers (much less messy than jars) and also in squeeze packets (the latter are not commonly stocked at grocery stores).
-Multiple flavors.

-Squeeze-Cheese (not commonly available at stores) or canned cheese spreads (pressurized; the latter is more convenient and less messy, and can be used over multiple days).

-Cheese sticks - individually wrapped, multiple flavors available (cheddar, colby, mozarella, pepper jack, mixed, etc.).
-Sharp cheddar has the longest life and doesn't get overly soft or separate out oils as easily as the other types.

-Sealed block cheese is also usable for single meal use; again, sharp cheddar is best.

-Slim Jims (or equivalent beef sticks; many different types and flavors are available).

-Beef Jerky - several different flavors available.
-A few are sold in individual packets; most come in larger packages suitable for 4 - 6 people.

-Preserved Pepperoni or similar preserved (hard) beef "sticks."

-Deviled Ham or chicken (or equivalent "spreadables") - several flavors available; good with crackers or (for short-term trips) on small tortillas or hard mini-bagels.

-Fish in foil packets or easy-open tins ("cups") - Tuna, salmon, crab, shrimp; tuna is the least expensive.
+- Peanut Butter (beware of peanut allergies!); available in one cup plastic containers and also in squeeze packets (however, the latter are not commonly stocked at grocery stores). - Jelly; available in squeezable plastic containers (much less messy than jars) and also in squeeze packets (again, the latter are not commonly stocked at grocery stores).
+Multiple flavors. - Squeeze-Cheese (not commonly available at stores) or canned cheese spreads (pressurized; the latter is more convenient and less messy, and can be used over multiple days). - Cheese sticks individually wrapped, multiple flavors available (cheddar, colby, mozarella, pepper jack, mixed, etc.).
+Sharp cheddar has the longest life and doesn't get overly soft or separate out oils as easily as the other types. - Sealed block cheese is also usable for single meal use; again, sharp cheddar is best. - Slim Jims (or equivalent beef sticks; many different types and flavors are available avoid "hot" or overly spicy versions). - Beef Jerky many different flavors available.
+A few are sold in individual packets; most come in larger packages suitable for 4 6 people.
+Again, avoid "hot" or spicy. - Preserved Pepperoni or similar preserved (hard) beef "sticks." - Deviled Ham or chicken (or equivalent "spreadables") several flavors available; good with crackers or (for short-term trips) on small tortillas or hard mini-bagels. - Fish in foil packets or easy-open tins ("cups") Tuna, salmon, crab, shrimp; tuna is the least expensive.
 These are best if mixed with small plastic or foil packets of salad dressing or similar dressings.
-Avoid cans that require can-openers - heavy, and heavy trash too.

-Fish "salads" in foil packets or easy-open tins ("cups") - Tuna Creations, Salmon Creations.

-Gorp (or Equivalent - "Trail Mix", "Swiss Mix," etc.) - available in individual to large packages; much less expensive in taken from bulk bins; beware of nut allergies.
-Nuts (cashews, peanuts, etc.) - available in individual to large packages; much less expensive in taken from bulk bins; peanuts are the least expensive (by far).
-Beware of nut allergies.

-- Cookies, Oatmeal Raisin, Fig Bars, or other dry/fruit cookies, many available.
-Many cookies are now available in individual packets (4 - 8 cookies); these small packets can be purchased in bulk.
+Avoid cans that require can-openers heavy, and heavy trash too.
+Fish "salads" in foil packets or easy-open tins ("cups") Tuna Creations, Salmon Creations. - Gorp (or Equivalent "Trail Mix", "Swiss Mix," etc.) available in individual to large packages; much less expensive in taken from bulk bins; beware of nut allergies. - Nuts (cashews, peanuts, etc.) available in individual to large packages; much less expensive in taken from bulk bins; peanuts are the least expensive (by far).
+Beware of nut allergies. - Cookies, Oatmeal Raisin, Fig Bars, or other dry/fruit cookies, many available.
+Many cookies are now available in individual packets (4 8 cookies); these small packets can be purchased in bulk.
 Dry cookies are significantly lighter, and therefore are preferred for backpacking.
 Graham crackers can be used with peanut butter and/or jelly spreads. - Pringles or "thick chips."
 Multiple flavors; available in individual cans or in larger tubes.
 Note that bagged potato chips or Dorito's are bulky and easily crushed!
-"Sun Chips" seem to be the most durable of the various chip products.

-Pretzel Sticks (the thick ones); again, avoid bagged, bulk pretzels - too bulky, easily crushed!
-Bread Sticks (hard) - not a durable item, but can be backpacked if protected from crushing.
+"Sun Chips" seem to be the most durable of the various chip products. - Pretzel Sticks (the thick ones); again, avoid bagged, bulk pretzels too bulky, easily crushed!
+Bread Sticks (hard) not a durable item, but can be backpacked if protected from crushing.

+Granola Bars (see comments under Breakfast).